THE power supply system of the entire MRT and LRT network will receive a thorough health check by next month.

 In a first for the rail network, the Land Transport Authority (LTA) has appointed an Independent Advisory Panel to study the power system's resilience.

-The worst MRT breakdown to date on July 7 was power-related - an intermittent tripping of the power system at multiple locations crippled the North-South and East-West lines.
+The worst MRT breakdown to date on July 7 was power-related - an intermittent tripping of the power system at multiple locations crippled both the North-South and East-West Lines.

-The review will cost $300,000 and is scheduled to be completed by the end of next month.
+The review will cost $300,000, and is scheduled to be completed by end January.

 Separately, the LTA will also set up a standing Expert Audit Panel, with members drawn from German, Hong Kong and Japanese rail operators.